City Comparison

 Fairfax has a property tax rate of $1.110 per $100 (~$7,104/yr on a $640K home).
 Springfield's rate is $1.110 per $100 (~$7,803/yr on a $703K home).
 Tax rates are set annually by each locality.

-Both cities are popular with families.
-Fairfax combines excellent schools, diverse dining, and easy access to major employers.
+Fairfax combines public schools, diverse dining, and easy access to major employers.
 Springfield sits at the crossroads of I-95 and the Fairfax County Parkway, offering unmatched commuter access.
-The best choice depends on your priorities: budget, school quality, commute length, and neighborhood feel. smover can help you find a verified agent in either city who specializes in family-friendly neighborhoods.
+The right choice depends on your priorities: budget, commute length, home types, and neighborhood feel. smover can connect you with a verified agent in either city.